Bites (album): Critical reception

 Billboard magazine recommended Bites, calling it a "strong club collection a la Kraftwerk".
 Tom Harrison of The Province gave the album a favorable review, calling it "willfully ugly and menacing", and described its songs as "cleanly produced" and "carefully textured".
 Tim DiGravina of AllMusic was also receptive, calling the album a "fascinating look at Skinny Puppy in embryonic form", and described its sound as "delicate and pristine".
-DiGravina also noted the influence of groups such as Depeche Mode, Human League, and Cabaret Voltaire.
+DiGravina also noted the influence of groups such as Depeche Mode, the Human League, and Cabaret Voltaire.

 Mike Abrams of the Ottawa Citizen thought Bites was depressing and for people with "undiscriminating tastes".
 He named the songs "Assimilate" and "Last Call" as the album's best tracks.
 James Muretich of the Calgary Herald was less impressed with Bites, calling the record "annoying" and likened the band to robots.

 In 1999, Chart magazine listed Bites among the most influential Canadian albums of the 1980s.

 In 2023 the album was the recipient of the Heritage Public Prize at the 2023 Polaris Music Prize.